Activities · Last updated 2 June 2026

 How much tobacco can I take back to Spain?

-Allowances change periodically.
-At the time of writing, limits apply per person per crossing.
-Spanish customs actively enforce these limits at the border.
-Check the current regulations before crossing.
+Allowances change periodically and Spanish customs actively enforce limits at the border.
+Check current regulations before crossing to avoid having goods confiscated on the way back.

 Are there any markets in Gibraltar?

-Occasional markets pop up at Casemates Square and other locations, particularly around Christmas and special events.
+Occasional markets appear at Casemates Square and other locations, particularly around Christmas and special events.
 These tend to feature local artisans, food producers, and craft sellers.

 Is Main Street accessible for wheelchair users?

 Main Street is pedestrianised and largely flat, making it accessible for wheelchair users and pushchairs.
-Some older side streets are steeper and less accessible, but the main shopping strip is straightforward.
+Some older side streets are steeper and less accessible, but the main shopping strip is straightforward to navigate.